12 Must-Have, Budget-Friendly Gifts for Hikers in 2018

 These trinkets are great both on and off the trail.
 Each of these small gifts fits in a stocking, perfect for hiking gifts for both him or her.

-The Buff is a brilliant invention.
+On the list again this year is the Buff.
+It’s simply a brilliant invention.
 It’s a neck gaiter, headband, hat, pillow, sweat rag, you name it!
+I’ve tried other knock-off brands and they just aren’t the same, so certainly stick with the buff brand.
 I don’t go on any adventures, warm or cold, without my Buff.
 It protects against the wind, dries quick, and blocks UV rays.
 With so many different colors and designs, it’s a great gift that adds a personal touch of style to any hiker’s wardrobe.
 Cost: $15-$20

 National Geographic Maps

-Every great explorer needs a map, and National Georgraphic’s paper maps don’t require batteries.
+Know someone who is planning the ultimate National Park trip?
+Give the gift of navigation this season with a map that won’t run out of batteries.
 I never head into the Gore Range without my National Geographic map of the region.
-Maybe the hiker on your gift list is looking to explore a new area, what better gift to get their adventure started than with a map?
 These maps are durable and water resistant so they can take a beating on the trail.
 Cost: $9-$15

 You read that right, socks.
 Hikers and backpackers may be the only group of people who get amped on socks during the holidays.
 For duty hiking trips, multi-day epics, and cold weather travel I swear by Smartwool’s Medium or Heavy Hiker Crews.
 When I’m sporting my approach shoes, I wear my Darn Tough Quarter Cushions.
 After wearing these socks for multiple days while trekking in the jungles of South East Asia, they didn’t stink.
 Cost: $16-$24